 Patient enrollment in trials is a function of many factors, including the design of the protocol, the size of the patient population, the proximity of patients to and availability of clinical sites, the eligibility criteria for the study, the perceived risks and benefits of the product candidate under study and of the control, if any, the medical investigators' efforts to facilitate timely enrollment in clinical trials, the patient referral practices of local physicians, the existence of competitive clinical trials, and whether other investigational, existing or new products are available or approved for the indication.
 If we experience delays in patient enrollment and/or completion of our clinical trial programs, we may incur additional costs and delays in our development programs, and may not be able to complete our clinical trials on a cost-effective or timely basis.
-Accordingly, we may not be able to complete the clinical trials on a cost-effective or timely basis.
-Accordingly, we may not be able to complete the clinical trials on a cost-effective or timely basis.
-Accordingly, we may not be able to complete the clinical trials on a cost-effective or timely basis.
-Accordingly, we may not be able to complete the clinical trials on a cost-effective or timely basis.
-Accordingly, we may not be able to complete the clinical trials on a cost-effective or timely basis.
-Accordingly, we may not be able to complete the clinical trials on a cost-effective or timely basis.
-Accordingly, we may not be able to complete the clinical trials on a cost-effective demonstrate that the product candidate being tested in such clinical trial is safe and effective.
+Accordingly, we may not be able to complete the clinical trials within an acceptable time frame, if at all.
+If we fail to enroll and maintain the number of patients for which the clinical trial was designed, the statistical power of that clinical trial may be reduced, which would make it harder to demonstrate that the product candidate being tested in such clinical trial is safe and effective.
 Further, if we or any third party have difficulty enrolling a sufficient number of patients in a timely or cost-effective manner to conduct clinical trials as planned, or if enrolled patients do not complete the trial as planned, we or a third party may need to delay or terminate ongoing clinical trials, which could negatively affect our business.